abdohosny1/dataTableWithAjax/README.md

 ## Contributing

-Please read [CONTRIBUTING.md](https://gist.github.com/alMohamady/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to us.
+Please read [CONTRIBUTING.md](https://github.com/abdohosny1) for details on our code of conduct, and the process for submitting pull requests to us.

 ## Versioning

-We use [alMohamady](http://school4dev.blogspot.com/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/your/project/tags).
+We use [Abdelaliem Hosny]https://github.com/abdohosny1) for versioning.
+For the versions available, see the [tags on this repository](https://github.com/abdohosny1).

 ## Authors